barryceelen/wp-hide-show-password/README.txt

 = 1.0.2 =

-* Update hideShowPassword.js to version 1.0.3
+* Update hideShowPassword.js to version 1.0.3, set touchSupport to true

 = 1.0.1 =